 Our white paper provides a comprehensive analysis of current market conditions, emphasising the importance of resilience in business and supply chain management.
 It explores critical aspects such as risk management, inventory control, visibility, traceability, logistics networks, and the role of simulation and decision support in fostering a culture of continuous improvement.
 The paper also offers insights into major events in 2024, including the entry of Chinese EVs into the UK market, the Red Sea Crisis, and advancements in net zero carbon building.
 Additionally, it highlights Unipart’s growth, sustainability initiatives, and key partnerships, with a notable expansion into Saudi Arabia.

-To access the full white paper, click here.
+To access the full white paper on our review of 2024 so far, click here.

 References